St. Peter's Church (Kajmakčalan): Background

-In the autumn of 1916, after the fierce Battle of Kaymakchalan during the Monastir offensive of World War I, the Serb troops who had captured the peak from the Bulgarians began to build a monument to the numerous dead Serbian Army soldiers.
+In the autumn of 1916, after the fierce Battle of Kaymakchalan during the Monastir offensive of World War I, the Serbian troops who had captured the peak from the Bulgarians began to build a monument to the numerous dead Serbian Army soldiers.
 In 1928, the monument was converted into a church-ossuary dedicated to Saint Peter.
 The next year, the heart of Archibald Reiss was placed in an urn at the church, at his own request; Reiss was a Swiss journalist in Serbian service who covered the battles on the Macedonian front (Salonika front), which spread across the mountain Kajmakčalan in Маcedonia.
 After the annexation of Vardar Macedonia to Bulgaria during World War II, Reiss' heart disappeared, but the urn was preserved.

 The church has been declared a cultural monument of North Macedonia.